Leonardo-Blanger/bmp280-iio/README.md

 ### Reading from the Buffer

 You can access the captured data by reading from your device's `/dev` endpoint.
-You can do that both while samples are pushed into the buffer, as well as after the buffer is disabled.
+You can do that either while samples are pushed into the buffer, as well as after the buffer is disabled.
 You can use `hexdump` to quickly visualize the data.
 For instance, with our buffer configuration, after triggering the capture 4 times, we have:

 ``` bash
 $ cat /dev/iio:device0 | hexdump